LeChikito/Traduction/Forum/Règlement/en.md

 - only once quarry per person in the world mining (Authorized only in the mining world).
 - The buildcraft pipes are to be used in a limited quantity (use for apiary, grinder)
-- No falling spawner has tolerate(falling entity). **three spawners active at the same time per base ** with an extinction system when the player is not connected.
+- No falling spawner has tolerate(falling entity). **three spawners active at the same time per base** with an extinction system when the player is not connected.
 - The moving of mobs via fan,conveyer belt or any other system of the same type.
 - The micro-blocks are to limit or avoid in your base.
+- All anti-afk systems of any shape is prohibited.

 The spawners or all type of machine/system creating entities should not allow their accumulation.

-many tutorials and optimization are at your disposition [Here](https://forum.mineaurion.com/category/35/tutoriels).
+Many tutorials and optimization are at your disposition [Here](https://forum.mineaurion.com/category/35/tutoriels).
 Some was use as a reference; for example [The automation of spawners](https://forum.mineaurion.com/topic/397/tutoriel-pour-optimisation-des-machines).

 After many problems in the server bound to conflicts between players of the same base, we have decided the next thing :